Cumbia: 20th century

+Over the 20th century, Cumbia expanded beyond Colombia through migration, media circulation, and cross border musical exchange.
+In Mexico, Cumbia developed into multiple sub genres, becoming a cornerstone of urban popular culture.
+In Texas, Cumbia Tejana emerged as a unique fusion shaped by Chicano musicians who blended Colombian elements with Tejano, Conjunto, and pop influences.
+Scholars argue that Cumbia’s adaptability is a reason for its global success.
+As it enters new regions, musicians incorporate local instruments, rhythms, and performance practices while retaining the genre's recognizable percussion structure.
+Today, Cumbia remains a hemispheric genre, connecting generations and communities across borders.

 History of Colombian cumbia

 Cumbia's background came from the coastal region of Colombia.
 To be more specific, its dance came from a coastal traditional culture, as cumbia had multiple ethnic influences that originated from this region.
 One of the biggest factors of its heritage is the African influences that was brought over by the African slaves imported from the colonization of the Spaniards.
 The influence came from the costeño dance.
 Another influence was the integration of Spanish people.
 The Spanish folksongs with influences from the indigenous caused the fusion of races and the elements of their cultures were likewise fused.

 The history of cumbia has evolved throughout the years, known as a street dance but had a period of transiting into a ballroom dance.
 Cumbia is commonly known for having many subgenres from different countries which contributes to the different dance styles known.
 Cumbia can be referred to as a folk dance while also being known globally as a street dance.
 To better understand what the dances of cumbia resemble it's better to know the basics of the dance.
 Cumbia is danced in pairs, consisting the amorous conquest of a woman by a man.
 This is crucial since the dance from the Atlantic coast has the woman holding a candle in her right hand.
 This serves as two narrative functions; one to light the way for the dancing woman and the latter for a more serious motif.
 The latter can be portrayed in an imaginative sentence as a weapon by which the woman defends herself against the advances of her partner.

 Since the 1950s, cumbia has been an art form that is stylized, orchestrated and lyricized, contrary to the traditional form.
 This has diverged through the years and the world-known genre even had a brief period in the 1970s where it lost its popularity.